RareSkills/solana-tutorial/content/anchor-account-types/en/anchor-account-types.md

 Since both Alice and Bob specify a (storage) account, the Solana runtime can infer that both transactions conflict.
 One must be chosen (presumably, the one that paid the higher priority fee), and the other will end up failing.

-This is why each function has it's own separate `#[derive(Accounts)]` struct.
+This is why each function has its own separate `#[derive(Accounts)]` struct.
 Each field in the struct is an account that the program intends to (but is not required to) access during execution.

 Some Ethereum developers may notice the similarity with this requirement and [EIP 2930 access list transactions](https://www.rareskills.io/post/eip-2930-optional-access-list-ethereum).